 There are so many great sight seeing stops around the island.
-They are all free and fun to stop at.
-I’ll list a few of our favorites.
+They are all free and definitely worth a stop!
+Here are a few of our favorites.

-Wailua Falls: These falls are very easy to get to, and a only a quick stop alongside the road.
+Wailua Falls: These falls are very easy to get to, and a quick stop alongside the road.
 They are absolutely breathtaking!
 We got there early in the morning and it felt so magical being there by ourselves in the early morning.

 Opaekaa Falls: I’ll be honest, I was a little underwhelmed by Opaekaa Falls.
 But, I do know of many others who have enjoyed seeing them.
 They are very easy access right off the road and only take a few minutes to view.

 Spouting Horn: Spouting Horn is located near Poipu Beach.
 Spouting Horn is a fun place to see water spray up into the sky through a blowhole.
 A blowhole is naturally formed when water crashes through a small hole in the lava rocks next to the beach.
 It’s a fun sight to see as the water can reach up to 50 feet in the air.

 The North Shore is my very FAVORITE part of the island and the next time I go to Kauai I will be spending all of my time here!
 It is so green and dense with vegetation.
-This is the part of the Island that gives Kauai the nickname the Garden Island.
+This is the part of the Island that gives Kauai the nickname, the Garden Island.

 Kilauea Lighthouse: This picturesque lighthouse is located just a few minutes off the main highway.
 It is a beautiful sight, and only takes a few minutes to visit.
 We decided not to go look at it close, and viewed it from the parking lot, but I know that there is a bird sanctuary and other fun things to see if you get out and walk around.

 Hanalei Pier: Hanalei Beach wasn’t my favorite, but it was a very pretty area to view and I am glad we made the visit.
 It is a popular place for boogie boarding and surfing and we were able to catch a few waves and a bunch of laughs for the afternoon.
-I did love walking out on the pier and watching the locals jumping off.
+I did love walking out on the pier and watching the locals jumping off into the ocean.

 Hanalei Valley Lookout: Right along the main road right, just past Princeville you will find the Hanalei Valley lookout.
 It is a beautiful area of taro farms, nestled right up to the mountains.
 The field look like a green patchwork quilt and is a great stopping spot for a few pictures.
-When we were there we counted 8 waterfalls on the mountain right behind the field.
+When we were there we counted 8 waterfalls on the mountain right behind the fields.
 It was a breathtaking sight!

 If you are looking for a budget friendly place to buy souvenirs check out the ABC Stores.
 We stopped at the one in Kapaa on our last day in Kauai.
 I was happily surprised and impressed to see how much cheaper the souvenirs were here than at the other places we looked at during the week.
-They have all your typical souvenirs; shirts, trinkets, food, etc. We bought a few things to bring back to the kids, and a few things for me!
+They have all your typical souvenirs; shirts, trinkets, food, etc. I was able to find a few items to bring back to the kids, and a few things for me!

 If you do some research and planning you can visit Kauai on a budget!
 We spent less than $2,000 for our entire trip.
 I am dead serious! $2,000!
 Half of that was spent on airfare, the rest was for our hotel, food and activities.